English Swedish

 +46 (0) 42 213899

 AlfaTest 3D Scanning3D scanning is the process of analyzing a real-world object or environment to collect data on its shape and possibly its appearance (i.e. color).
-The collected data can then be used to construct digital three-dimensional models.
+The collected data can then be used to construct so called digital three-dimensional models.

 AlfaTest 3D Scanning

 Moreover, growth in need to capture large volumes of 3D data for modeling and analysis is expected to drive the market opportunity.
-However, dependence of market growth on non-3D businesses coupled with high price of high-resolution 3D scanners acts as a prime barrier for early adoption, which hampers the growth of the market.
+However, dependence of market growth on non-3D businesses coupled with high price of high-resolution 3D scanners acts as a prime barrier for early adoption, which therefore hampers the growth of the market.

 On the contrary, growth in 3D printing market generates demand paired with structured light-based 3D scanning, which is expected to offer potential growth opportunity for the 3D scanning market during the forecast period.